thopica/MonkScan/Docs/MVP_FEATURES.md

   - Persist toggle ✅ DONE
   - When ON: use an incrementing default title (Scan 1, Scan 2, …); date/time stays in metadata/UI ✅ DONE
   - When OFF: default to a simpler “Scan” naming behavior ✅ DONE
-- Rate MonkScan ⏳
+- Rate MonkScan ⏳ (defer until App Store listing exists)
-  - Implement button to trigger App Store rating prompt (or open App Store page)
+  - Implement button to trigger App Store rating prompt and/or open the App Store review page once we have the App Store ID/link

 Acceptance:
 - Settings values persist after app restart.